Fire or Act of God – Tax Proration

-Taxes on property that has experienced a casualty loss due to either and act of God or a fire during the tax year may be eligible for reduction. the reduction is referred to as a “proration of tax”.
+In Oregon, the tax year runs from July 1 through June 30 of the subsequent year.
+Taxes on property that has experienced a casualty loss due to either an act of God or a fire during the tax year may be eligible for reduction.
+The reduction is referred to as a “proration of tax”.

 If any real or personal property is damaged or destroyed by an act of God or by fire, the property is eligible for a proration of the taxes.
-We generally consider an act of God an act of nature without human interference.
+An act of God is generally considered an act of nature without human interference.
 For example, damage from a tornado

 or a lightning strike is an act of God.
 Damage isn’t an act of God if it is caused by the property owner.
 Property that is damaged or destroyed by a fire qualifies for proration as long as the applicant hasn’t been convicted of arson for the property for which